2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 #### Requester vs. Target, Inbound vs. Outbound
 Within the context of registration, a "requester" is the device that builds a connection to a "target".
-Connections are known to the target as "inbound" and to the requester as "outbound".
+Connections are known to their target as "inbound" and to their requester as "outbound".

 ### TCP Devices & TLS
-It is highly recommended that TCP implementations of the DDX-RPC utilize TLSv1.2 to encrypt their connection.
-Note that TLS is used only to encrypt the connection and identity verification through TLS is currently not supported.
+It is highly recommended that TCP implementations of the DDX-RPC encrypt their connection.
+Encryption is accomplished with TLS v1.2.
+Note that TLS is used only to encrypt the connection; identity verification through TLS is currently not supported.
 Encryption status must be determined before any incoming data will be delivered to the JSON parser.
 Each device can determine encryption status per connection at the time the connection is made.
 Each TCP device must then establish encryption status by sending the phrase `encryption:[status]` followed by a line break character (ASCII 10).
 `status` can be one of the following:

-`status`|Meaning
+Status|Meaning
 ---|---
 `disabled`|The device does not support encryption `enabled`|The device allows encryption but is not requesting it